s3g/s3g-max/README.md

 - Distance and cosine panning methods.
 - AED and XYZ source control.
+- Inside-source modes for distance behavior inside the unit speaker perimeter.
+- Smooth negative-elevation rolloff when the layout has no real lower speakers.
 - Preset speaker layouts including quad, quad+OH, domes, rings, surround formats, dodeca12, and icosahedron20.
 - V8UI field display that follows the object state.